Temperz87/ShuLang/timeline.md

 Me when I need a VTable.

 ## Previous Acts

+## INTERMISSION: Waiting to be free from university...
+Okay so basically university is starting and I gotta lock in (and also apply for jobs); meaning that I will not be focusing on ShuLang.
+Hence updates will slow down.
+What's next will be constant folding, constant propagation, dead code elmination, and compiling user input.

+I noticed that I wasn't testing the actual driver file itself, so I've changed the tester to do that when the `--regression` flag is passed.
+For regression tests all previous programs are run, and the tester will do a diff to make sure that nothing changed when it shouldn't.

+I also found a bug corresponding with pseudo phi promotion that made loops not compile (kid named dataflow analysis), so I fixed that!

+I also was about to start doing liveness analysis then found out I didn't need to, so that was fun!
+Also my algorithm for pseudo phi promotion [seems to be optimal](https://c9x.me/compile/bib/braun13cc.pdf)?
+I just need to do dead store elimination.

 ### Act 3: Loops
 It's time to compile while loops!
 I did this act in 1 hour (loops are just fancy GOTO's) but this the last thing I did before my university started so I think it's fine to call it an act.